dariagavrilic-creator/KidLit-Gold-annotation-resources/handbook/decision_handbook_EN.md

 | Is it used as a **form of address** to the character? | Yes | No |

 **Resolution for the case at hand.** «мама-паровоз» → **PER_ROLE** (one span over the whole compound), because here it is a **metaphorical comparison within an episode**, not the character's unique name.
 Unlike book RUS-O_long_01, where «Мама-паровоз» is a character's proper name, here it is a descriptive figure characterizing the mother's action in a specific scene.

 ---

+### A-12 · STABLE · PER_ROLE — vehicle and object categories without unique names

+**Example.** Book RUS-T_medium_02. «вертолёты» ('helicopters') was annotated PER_ROLE by annotator A and missed by annotator B.

+**Rule.** Words denoting categories of vehicles or objects that appear without a unique name are annotated as PER_ROLE when they act as characters or salient objects in the narrative.

+**Resolution.** «вертолёты» → PER_ROLE (annotator A was correct).

+**Notes.** New precedent formulated during the second half of adjudication, on books processed after the initial 13-book subset.
+Extends the role family of A-11 from social/professional roles to inanimate vehicle and object categories.

+---